jbkc85/ecs-enft-discord-fail/README.md

 Build and push the new image to ECR or docker hub.

+In `config.tf` you need to fill out two places with your aws profile name.
+In `ecs.tf` you need to specify the image uri to the image you have just built.
+I use ECR arn uri here.

 Now deploy with `terraform apply`.
 Go to cloudwatch and see that there are no errors, and the bot isn't posting any sales to Discord.
 Figure out why and fix it.